ronitray95/Data-Storage_Interface-Processing/SSDProjectDoc.md

 - We believe that we need to take as input a bunch of bibtex and constraints.
 - We need to store this provided data on the server.
 - The output of the project should be the bibtex and papers which match the provided filters.
+- The output should have papers ranked according to some quality assessment.
 - We can design the UI as we see fit.
 - The technologies we can use consist of the Javascript and Python ecosystems.